Anastasio Somoza García: Nicaragua during World War II

 During World War II, the government confiscated the properties of Nicaragua's small, but economically influential German community and sold them to Somoza and his family at vastly lowered prices.
 By 1944, Somoza was the largest landowner in Nicaragua, owning fifty-one cattle ranches and forty-six coffee plantations, as well as several sugar mills and rum distilleries.
 Somoza named himself director of the Pacific Railroad, linking Managua to the nation's principal port, Corinto, which moved his merchandise and crops for free and maintained his vehicles and agricultural equipment.
-Although Nicaragua received Lend-Lease aid in World War II, the unwillingness of Nicaragua to actually fight meant it was given obsolete equipment (most of it being either purchased from the Soviet Union, Francoist Spain, and Estado Novo or captured Nazi Germany equipment) and no Western training.
+Although Nicaragua received Lend-Lease aid in World War II, the unwillingness of Nicaragua to actually fight meant it was given obsolete equipment (most of it being either purchased from the Soviet Union, Francoist Spain, and Estado Novo or captured Nazi German equipment) and no Western training.
 Somoza also made substantial profits by granting concessions to foreign (primarily the United States) companies to exploit gold, rubber, and timber, for which he received "executive levies" and "presidential commissions".
 He passed laws restricting imports and organized contraband operations, which sold merchandise through his own stores.
 He also extracted bribes from illegal gambling, prostitution, and alcohol distilling.
 By the end of the decade, he had acquired a fortune estimated to be $400 million.